 Indeed, children often take on the traumatic stress of their parents by osmosis, developing unhealthy coping mechanisms that interfere with future relationships without even being aware of it.

-The risk to children is amplified if both of their parents are suffering from PTSD, particularly if undiagnosed, unacknowledged, and untreated
+The risk to children is amplified if both parents suffer from PTSD, particularly if undiagnosed, unacknowledged, and untreated.

 What Do I Do If My Spouse Has PTSD?

-It is important to recognize the signs and symptoms of PTSD, in a veteran or in their spouse, before things get out of control.
+It is important to recognize the signs and symptoms of PTSD in a veteran or their spouse before things get out of control.
 While PTSD is not curable, it is treatable.
 Life, as it was once known, may only be a distant memory, but a bright future is still possible.

 The first step, however, is recognition of a problem and seeking assistance.

 As a military spouse, you may be the first person to notice the symptoms of PTSD in your loved one.
-Don’t ignore them and don’t delay helping them get evaluation and treatment.
-Disruptions in family relationships caused by PTSD, if not addressed, can destroy marriages and families.
-Understand that you may need to be the first person to reach out for help, not just for your spouse, but for you.
+Don’t ignore them, and don’t delay helping them get evaluation and treatment.
+If not addressed, disruptions in family relationships caused by PTSD can destroy marriages and families.
+Understand that you may need to be the first person to reach out for help, not just for your spouse but for you.

 Seek Professional Help

-If you or a loved one are a veteran needing assistance with their VA disability claims, whether PTSD-related or for some other physical or mental condition, VLG can help.
+If you or a loved one are a veteran needing assistance with their VA disability claims, whether PTSD-related or for some other physical or mental condition, Veterans Law Group can help.